Skip to main content

 docker run --cpuset-cpus 0,1 nginx

-β€’ Pins container to specific CPU cores
+β€’ Pins the container to specific physical CPUs (cores 0 and 1)

 --pids-limit